BLOKCapital/documentation/educ-docs/Diamond proxy.md

-# Why do we need the Diamond proxy pattern?
+# Why do we need the Diamond Proxy pattern?

 ### Some brief on Proxy and Factory contracts